ipavl/notepad-10k/README.md

 Additional languages can be added by adding files to the "language" directory in the same style as the sample ones.
-The program will automatically load them on launch.
+The program will automatically load them on launch (or you can manually enter the file name if you add the language file after launch and it will work).

 The source-code of the program is approximately 10kb without any commented lines, prior to adding switching languages on the fly